200 Billion cells.

 We recommend using the freshest yeast possible and back our yeast for 3 months past the manufactured on date.
 Because we package 200 Billion cells in each can, the actual shelf life of the Pitch Right cans may be much longer.

 We would recommend not using the can.
-That said, slowly unfreeze in a refrigerated environment.
-When unfrozen, make sure the can is not rock hard, and follow normal pitching instructions.
+That said, slowly thaw in a refrigerated environment.
+When thawed, make sure the can is not rock hard, and follow normal pitching instructions.
 Internal testing has ranged from a 20-30% viability loss.

 That depends on what you mean by organic.
 All Imperial Yeast products are USDA Certified Organic by Oregon Tilth.
 Therefore, we cannot use synthetic chemicals, GMO sugars, petroleum based chemicals, and other unnatural ingredients to grow the yeast you are using in your beer.